It’s normal to feel intimidated by the process of setting goals.

 If you feel that you’re unable to set and achieve your mental health goals, then I would encourage you to speak to a doctor or a therapist.
 By talking to either or both, they will help and guide you in setting and achieving your mental health goals.

 If you could set one mental health goal for yourself today – what would it be?

 Share in the comments below…

 Kyra is a lifestyle blogger who shares tips on manifestation and personal growth to help millennials manifest their dream life.
 By day she’s a student working hard to get her degree, and by night she’s a lifestyle blogger working on her blog, The Millennial Mindset.
-She’ll be happy to connect with you on Pinterest, so make sure to follow Kyra on Pinterest.

 More Resources & Articles on Mental Health Awareness: